 We have a range of items that are popular that you may be interested in

 The museum welcomes anyone who wishes to study its stored collections and archives on pre-booked research visits.
+Unfortunately the museum cannot provide research visits at short notice or without an appointment.

 To make an appointment please complete a Research Visit Request Form (Word 158kb, opens in new window)).
 To help us deal with your request efficiently, you should be as specific as possible about what you wish to see and why.
 Once you have completed the form please send it to the general Museum of London enquiry email address at [email protected].